 The Global Energy Challenge

-We need to reduce our global CO2 emissions ASAP while still supplying power for the world’s growing population.
+We need to reduce our global CO2 emissions ASAP while still supplying power for the world’s growing population; therefore, we need to get serious with renewable energy integration challenges and solutions.
 We need to rethink our electricity systems and ultimately decarbonize our power grid.
 This requires decentralizing and integrating Distributed Energy Resources (DERs) from renewable energy sources into our current electric grid.
 Decentralization is not so simple and requires a crucial step – Digitalization.
 The digital transformation of data is key to speeding up decentralization but is a massive uphill battle.

 As the world’s energy system gets closer to ditching fossil fuels, old ways of managing complexity are becoming less and less effective.
 We have endless data streams that we need to effectively collate and streamline to paint a picture of our electricity consumption and production.
-In this way, we can move forward with planning for a decentralized grid – based on data-driven decision-making.
-Benefits are not limited to utilities, all types of energy consumers and producers, even entire industries, will need to develop new capabilities to better understand their energy production and consumption at the digital level.
+This way, we can move forward with planning for a decentralized grid – based on data-driven decision-making.
+Benefits are not limited to utilities.
+All types of energy consumers and producers, even entire industries, will need to develop new capabilities to understand their energy production and consumption at the digital level.
 Clipboards and spreadsheets must be replaced by energy data, supporting new software applications and data analytics.
-Decarbonization will require tracking Environmental, Social and Governance (ESG) scoring, enabling new carbon markets and peer-to-peer trading, and enhancing utility efforts to keep up with ever more rapid change.
+Decarbonization will require tracking Environmental, Social and Governance (ESG) scoring, enabling new carbon markets and peer-to-peer trading, and enhancing utility efforts to keep up with ever-more rapid change.
 Utilities, for example, are shifting from traditional reliability goals to ever greater resilience in the face of disruptions caused by new, more extreme weather patterns bringing devastating fire, wind and rain.

 “If you want to go fast, go alone.
 If you want to go far, go together.– African Proverb